Soil microbiology: Ciliates

 Ciliates are the largest of the protozoa group, and move by means of short, numerous cilia that produce beating movements.
 Cilia resemble small, short hairs.
 They can move in different directions to move the organism, giving it more mobility than flagellates or amoebae.
+Ciliates perform complex behaviors that can appear indistinguishable from those of macroscopic animals, like avoidance reactions involving a coordinated movement of the numerous cilia controlled by an equivalent of complex nervous systems.
+They have two types of nuclei in a single cell: the "germinal" micronucleus and the "somatic" macronucleus.
+Conjugation (isogamy) between two ciliate cells is a primitive form of sexual reproduction involving meiosis, fertilisation, and reconstruction of cell systems.
+This is an important evolutionary step, allowing inactivation (knockout) of deleterious genetic information and rapid adaptation to environmental hazards.

 Phages

 Phages, viruses that infect bacteria, are some of the most understudied organisms, despite being considered one of the most abundant organisms present in microbial communities.
-Although understudied, soil phages are significant contributors to soil health and affect microbial diversity through ecological and evolutionary roles.
-Viral richness, or the abundance of phages in an environment, is affected by seasonal changes, soil moisture content, physical location, and the presence and growth of plants.
+Although understudied, soil phages are significant contributors to soil health and affect microbial diversity through ecological and evolutionary roles, being considered as a major agent of horizontal gene transfer.
+Viral richness, or the abundance and diversity of phages in an environment, is affected by seasonal changes, soil moisture content, physical location, and the presence and growth of plants.
 Bacterial abundance in soil communities is an additional factor in viral richness, with an increase in bacterial abundance associated with increased phage abundance.

-In the rhizosphere phage affect nutrient content through their impact on bacteria.
+In the rhizosphere phages affect nutrient content through their impact on bacteria.
 Lytic phages affect host populations which impact bacterial processes like carbon, nitrogen, sulfur, and phosphorus cycling in soil.
 Although not fully understood there have been cases of temperate phages affecting bacterial populations by mediating horizontal gene transfer (HGT).
 This process allows phages to affect the genetic diversity of their host potentially improving fitness.
 Bacteriophages may also be involved in plant pathogenesis through the killing of important bacteria that prevent infection in plants.
 The lytic phage ΦGP100 is known to kill Pseudomonas fluorescens, which produces antifungals, thus opening plants up to fungal infections.